Robert Moffat (missionary): Family and early life

 Robert and Mary Moffat had ten children, two of whom they adopted while in Africa: Their children included their daughter, Mary (who married David Livingstone), Ann and Robert (who died as an infant), Robert Jr. (who died at the age of 87, leaving an uncompleted, but published, work on the Tswana language), Helen, Elizabeth (who also died as an infant), James, John, Elizabeth and Jean.
 Their son John Smith Moffat became an LMS missionary and took over the running of the mission at Kuruman before entering colonial service.
 Their grandson Howard Unwin Moffat became a prime minister of Southern Rhodesia.
 Mary preceded Robert in death in 1871, at home in England where they had returned because of failing health.
 The couple also adopted children, John Mokoteri and Sarah Roby.

+Moffat Cottage, Inverkeithing, the family home of Robert and Mary.

 In 1825 Mary had lost an infant son who died at only five days old.
 Soon after she was informed by one of the native missionary workers that an infant native baby, whose mother had just died, was customarily buried under some rocks at a nearby hillside.
 Alarmed, Mary demanded, "show me the place".
 She was led to a hillside, carefully removed the rocks, and found the five-week-old infant crying.
 Grief-stricken she embraced the infant and brought it home.
 Her husband Robert, wondering why his wife had not attended services that day, came home to find that Mary had steadfastly adopted the child.
 Asking what they would name the child, Robert suggested Sarah.
 Mary added, "and Roby", after the woman who had informed Mary of the infant's plight.
 The child was subsequently christened, Sarah Roby.